-Title of Recommendation Duty to Intervene and Training to Support Accountability Author(s): (Subcommittee or committee members) Andrew Kalloch, Settlement Agreement and Policy Subcommittee Date presented June 23, 2020
+Title of Recommendation Duty to Intervene and Training to Support It Author(s): (Subcommittee or committee members) Andrew Kalloch, Settlement Agreement and Policy Subcommittee Date presented June 23, 2020

 Summary of Recommendation: Support cultural shift by strengthening policy requiring officers to intervene and adopting intervention training.
+In addition, PCCEP supports efforts at the State level to mandate a duty to intervene policy statewide.